Vehicle Configuration Directory Selection Sub-Application Architecture

 - VehicleProjectOpenerWindow receives VehicleProjectManager instance via dependency injection

-- Recent directories and templates are loaded through VehicleProjectManager
+- Templates are loaded through VehicleProjectManager

 - UI components are initialized with project manager reference